-In addition to highly technical EOD training for the disposal of ordnance, EOD personnel attend Hazardous Waste Operations and Emergency Response (HAZWOPER)/Hazardous Materials Technician Training course and regulatory requirements under RCRA.
+In addition to highly technical EOD training for the disposal of ordnance, EOD personnel attend the Hazardous Materials Awareness and Operator level Certification course and regulatory requirements under RCRA.

 Industrial Hygiene Professionals, Inc. provides the aforementioned training in hazardous waste management.
 This training provides compliance with 40 CFR 264.16, TSDF Standards.
 EOD personnel must complete this course within six months of assignment, and may not work with hazardous waste in an unsupervised capacity until they have completed the training.
 This training is updated annually.